james-a-rob/KodaStream/README.md

 ```

+### Restarting an event

-You can always restart an event by calling the PUT endpoint again and specifying and specifying the event status as "started".
+You can always restart an event by calling the PUT endpoint again and specifying the event status as "started".

 ```
 {